MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ms.localizationpriority: high
 keywords: autopilot
 manager: jarrettr
-appliesto:
-- HoloLens 2

 ---

-# Windows Autopilot for HoloLens 2 evaluation guide
+# Windows Autopilot for HoloLens 2

 When you set up HoloLens 2 devices for the Windows Autopilot program, your users can follow a simple process to provision the devices from the cloud.